Job guarantee: Inflation control

 A fixed job guarantee wage provides an in-built inflation control mechanism.
 Mitchell (1998) called the ratio of job guarantee employment to total employment the buffer employment ratio (BER).
 The BER conditions the overall rate of wage demands.
 When the BER is high, real wage demands will be correspondingly lower.
 If inflation exceeds the government's announced target, tighter fiscal and monetary policy would be triggered to increase the BER, which entails workers transferring from the inflating sector to the fixed price job guarantee sector.
 Ultimately this attenuates the inflation spiral.
 So instead of a buffer stock of unemployed being used to discipline the distributional struggle, a job guarantee policy achieves this via compositional shifts in employment.

 Replacing the currently widely-used measure the non-accelerating inflation rate of unemployment (NAIRU), the BER that results in stable inflation is called the non-accelerating inflation buffer employment ratio (NAIBER).
 It is a full employment steady state job guarantee level, which is dependent on a range of factors including the path of the economy.
 There is an issue about the validity of an unchanging nominal anchor in an inflationary environment.
-A job guarantee wage would be adjusted in line with productivity growth to avoid changing real relativities.
+Unlike unemployed labor, job guarantee workers retain and acquire skills, increasing labor force productivity and minimum wage.
 Its viability as a nominal anchor relies on the fiscal authorities reining in any private wage-price pressures.